runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 associativity relations.

-Consider the following grammar, which we will name `lesson-03-h.k` and which will express the exact same grammar relation as `lesson-03-f.k`
+Consider the following grammar, which we will name `lesson-03-h.k` and which will express the exact same grammar as `lesson-03-f.k`

 ```k
 module LESSON-03-H